1. WE KNOW OUR STUFF

 4. WE KEEP YOUR ELECTRIC BIKE’S BRAIN UP TO DATE

 New technologies require new maintenance skills.
 Be assured that our mechanics have the training, the experience and the tech required to run diagnostics on the major electirc bike systems (STEPS, Bosch, Brose, Yamaha and Impulse) so we can upgrade yours with the latest updates and ensure that the electronics are working at an optimal level.
+This service is usually £20 per update however for any new ebike you buy from us, this is free for the original owner for the lifetime of your e-bicycle.

 5. WE OFFER A SPECIALLY TAILORED ELECTRIC BIKE SERVICE